-When it comes to mold, there are a lot of opinions and assumptions that are made based on what is and isn’t dangerous, how it should be handled, and what will kill it.
+When it comes to mold cleanup in north charleston, there are a lot of opinions and assumptions that are made based on what is and isn’t dangerous, how it should be handled, and what will kill it.
 A lot of these assumptions, however, prove to be false.
 Mold is dangerous and it is important to understand the truth.
 Here are a few common mold myths that prove to be just that.

 Mold is Natural, You Shouldn’t Worry About it

 While mold may be natural, consistent exposure to mold can have an extremely negative effect on one’s health as well as weaken the walls or ceilings in your building causing a safety hazard.
 Weak structures can be hard to spot and, most of time, can go unnoticed until it is too late.
 If mold is growing in your home or place of business, it needs to be safely removed by a qualified professional to ensure that it is completely gone with no further hazards.

 A Small Amount of Mold is Nothing to Worry About

 Really, the opposite is true.
 If even a small amount of mold is visibly growing on surfaces in your home, you definitely have something to worry about.
 Mold is a lot like an iceberg, you generally only see the tip of it while the majority remains unseen and below the surface.
 If you see a little bit of mold you most likely have more growing under the surface and out of site and will require remediation.